 - provided useful comments on a number of the recommended actions

-BBSRC will use these comments to help inform our implementation of the working group's advice; we are currently working on a draft implementation plan and will continue to liaise with the Agriculture and Food Security Strategy Advisory Panel.
+We will use these comments to help inform our implementation of the working group's advice; we are currently working on a draft implementation plan and will continue to liaise with the panel.

 Wheat working group